jk128/swarm-demo/README.md

 # Mysql Issues

+## Remote access
+So that Docker image can access mysql ensure user has rights for remote access:

+    GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;
+    FLUSH PRIVILEGES;

+## Other issues

-Needed to fix a problem with events, so that flyway worked.
+I also needed to fix a problem with events, so that flyway worked.

 This worked using sudo: http://serverfault.com/questions/562282/mysqldump-error-1557-corrupt-event-table/562303